DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **Exercise.** Set the index as `Major`.
 (Ask yourself:  What method should I use?)

-**Exercise.** Create a horizontal bar chart using the `plot()` method.
+**Exercise.** Create a horizontal bar chart with the variable ?? using the `plot()` method.

-**Internet Movie Database (IMDb).**  We love this one, a list of roles in IMDb's movie database that we got from [Brandon Rhodes](https://github.com/brandon-rhodes/pycon-pandas-tutorial).
+**Internet Movie Database (IMDb).**  We love this one, a list of roles in IMDb's movie database we got from [Brandon Rhodes](https://github.com/brandon-rhodes/pycon-pandas-tutorial).
 We read it with this code:
 ```python
 url  = 'http://pages.stern.nyu.edu/~dbackus/csv/cast.csv'
 cast = pd.read_csv(url, encoding='utf-8')
 ```
-Don't panic if nothing happens, this takes a couple minutes.
+Don't panic if nothing happens, this takes a minute or two.

 **Exercise.** Since we're all experts by now, we'll leave this one to you: